Ritu Kumar

-Ritu Kumar is an Indian fashion designer.
+Ritu Kumar (born 11 November 1944) is an Indian fashion designer.

 Early life and education

 The lack of educational opportunities in Amritsar led her to move to Simla for her schooling, where she attended Loreto Convent.
 She later studied at Lady Irwin College, where she met and married Shashi Kumar, and then went on to accept a scholarship at Briarcliff College in New York, where she studied Art History.
 On returning to India, she studied museology at the Asutosh Museum of Indian Art, part of the University of Calcutta.
 Her son is Oscar nominated director, Ashvin Kumar.

 Career

 Kumar began her fashion business in Kolkata, using two small tables and hand-block printing techniques.
 Beginning with bridal wear and evening clothes in the 1960s and 70s, she eventually moved into the international market in the subsequent two decades.
 As well as shops in India, Kumar's company has also opened branches in Paris, London and New York.
 The London branch closed after three years, in 1999.
 Her company's annual turnover at the time was the highest of any Indian fashion outlet, estimated at around ₹10 billion.
 In 2002 she launched the "Label" line in partnership with her son Amrish.
-Kumar discusses her career at length in a recent interview for the Creating Emerging Markets project at the Harvard Business School, beginning with how she first broke into the Paris and New York fashion houses and department stores in the 1970s.
+Kumar discusses her career at length in a 2015 interview for the Creating Emerging Markets project at the Harvard Business School, beginning with how she first broke into the Paris and New York fashion houses and department stores in the 1970s.